MohammadShahin/lido-l2/contracts/metis/README.md

 1. The function `sendMessage` is payable in Metis but it's nonpayable in Optimism.

 ## Optimism-Metis integration
-In this part we present how we address the changes between the two networks.
+In this part addresses the changes between the two networks.
 Simply put, for the additional functions, we grab the implementation provided by Metis in the [MVM repository](https://github.com/MetisProtocol/mvm/tree/develop/packages/contracts/contracts).
-For existing functions changes, the signature of functions stay the same, we transfrom nonpayable funcitons to payable.
+For existing functions changes, chain id is added to the parameters when needed and we transfrom nonpayable funcitons to payable.

 We can as well drop the implementation of the additional functions that incorporate the chain id as a parameter.
 For Lido usecase, the bridging will happen between Ethereum and Metis.
 However, we decided to implement them as part of future integration.

 **Metis token functionality dropped:**
-- In Metis' `L1StandardBridge` contract, we have the function `_initiateERC20DepositByChainId`.
-The function encodes the message differntly based on whether the L1 token is Metis or not.
+- In Metis' `L1StandardBridge` contract, the function `_initiateERC20DepositByChainId` encodes the message differntly based on whether the L1 token is Metis or not.
 We removed this part in the Lido bridge, as the bridge is not supposed to handle Metis tokens.
 This saves gas as well.

 - The funciton `finalizeMetisWithdrawalByChainId` in `L1ERC20TokenBridge` was not implemented.
 Calling this function will revert with `ErrorNotImplemented`.